Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-II.md

 >
 ----

-<a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-II.solutions.md#solution-to-challenge-3">solution to Challenge #1<a/>
+See the <a href="https://github.com/Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/blob/master/day2/Parsing-Theory-II.solutions.md#solution-to-challenge-3">solution to Challenge #1<a/>